Post-assault treatment of sexual assault victims: Other

 Sexual assault cases commonly involve multiple complainants.
 In these cases, the defence is likely to apply for separate trials for each offence.

 Joinder of multiple counts is only permitted in certain circumstances.

 The decision to have separate trials is discretionary and is exercised in order to prevent prejudice to the defendant.
 The threshold question for holding a joint trial is whether or not each complainant's evidence will be admissible in respect of the charges involving the other complainants (that is, whether such evidence is 'cross-admissible').
 Decisions to hold separate trials or refuse to admit relevant tendency or propensity evidence about a defendant's sexual behaviour can be seen as barriers to the successful prosecution of sex offences.

 The sexual assault charges against Jian Ghomeshi involved multiple complainants and were dealt with in two separate proceedings.
 The second trial did not proceed after Ghomeshi agreed to issue an apology.

 A victim of sexual assault may be subjected to speculative allegations of wrongdoing during cross-examination.
 For example, in R. v.
 Sofyan Boalag the defence lawyer asserted during the cross-examination that the victim was in fact asking for money in exchange for sex.
-In that case, the accused was convicted of 13 criminal offences involving six victims including multiple sexual assaults at knife point.
+In that case, the accused was convicted of 13 criminal offences involving six victims including multiple sexual assaults at knifepoint.

 A victim's alcohol consumption at the time of the assault may undermine the victim's ability to remember the assault and his or her ability to provide credible testimony.
 As noted by Justice Zuker of the Ontario Court of Justice: [414] What makes someone a perfect target in the context of alcohol-facilitated sexual assaults may make that person a poor witness in any ensuing proceedings due to his or her inability to remember part or all of what happened.

 [415] One of the more challenging (and ever-present) issues to evaluate in sexual assault is the question of consent.
 Sexual assaults may involve alcohol consumption by one or both parties.
 Frequently, parties to an incident will have limited or no memory of the events in question, and the court will be required to obtain and evaluate information provided by other witnesses or other corroborating evidence.

 During cross examination a victim's attire may be scrutinized and they may be accused of wearing revealing clothing.
 For example, a Toronto woman, who alleged she was sexually assaulted by three police officers after a party, was asked about her choice of wearing a top described as "really low cut with open sleeves" to a party mostly attended by "young men ... who would be drinking."

 During cross-examination, a victim's criminal record may be noted in order to impeach their credibility.
 This tactic was unsuccessfully used in the trial of Daniel Holtzclaw.